RACV Logo

 Day 7: Busan

-You’ll visit the colourful labyrinth-like streets in the Gamcheon Culture Village this morning.
-This area is known for its brightly coloured houses and is the perfect spot for a pic – so don’t forget your camera!
-After wandering the twisted alleyways, head to Jagalchi market, where you can pick up an optional lunch.
-This world-famous market sells fresh fish and seafood, perfect to feast on by the water.
-Your afternoon is free to explore at your own pace – maybe head to the chic waterfront complex The Bay 101 and grab a drink in one of the open-air bars, take a taekwondo class or stroll through the Centum shopping complex to pick up some souvenirs.
-Tonight, why not hop on the Haewoondae ferry and watch Busan light up as the sun goes down.
+Today is a free day to explore everything Busan has to offer.
+Maybe head to the chic waterfront complex The Bay 101 and grab a drink in one of the open-air bars, take a taekwondo class or stroll through the Centum shopping complex to pick up some souvenirs.
+You could also spend the day relaxing in the hot springs at Spaland, known for having both traditional Korean-style baths and modern spa treatments.
+Tonight, maybe hop on the Haewoondae ferry and watch Busan light up as the sun goes down.

 Day 8: Seoul